 Reading is at the core of everything we do, acting as a key life skill that provides access to all aspects of the curriculum.
-We, at Glenmere, believe it is important to teach children both the skills of reading using their knowledge of phonics developing this into becoming competent readers as well as teaching the skills of comprehension.
+We, at Glenmere, believe it is important to teach children both the skills of language comprehension and word recognition.
 This can be achieved through high quality reading teaching combined with a 'Reading for Pleasure' culture.